-Our group will stay at a Catholic retreat center called Manresa.
-This is a retreat center, not a recreation area, so while there are lawns for walking, they're not really meant for playing.
+Our group will stay at Florencio Casa Hacienda Hotel.
+This is a historical landmark in Pisac with architectural elements from the 19th century when it was originally built.
 The group will eat breakfast and dinner in the dining room and have worship in a meeting hall.
 Each morning volunteers will make sandwiches that will be added to other lunch items in a cooler that will be taken with the group to the job site each day.

 Individuals should plan on staying in multiple-occupancy rooms with a roommate.
-Families with more than two people will be placed in rooms next to each other.
+If possible, families will stay together in the same room or can be placed in rooms next to each other.
 If you would like to room with someone in particular, please let us know prior to the final deadline of the project.
 At this time, single occupancy is not available.